tkw1536/blog.guys.wtf/content/drafts/ggman.md

 - remain free of repository provider-specific code; and
 - not store any repository-specific data outside of the repositories themselves (enabling the user to switch back to only git at any point).

-## The design of ggman
+In order to explain how `ggman` is designed to achieve these goals, I feel like it is best to describe the how to install and use it.

-The source code of ggman lives [on GitHub](https://github.com/tkw1536/ggman), resulting in a single binary that is dropped into the user's `$PATH` to install.
+The source code of `ggman` lives [on GitHub](https://github.com/tkw1536/ggman), resulting in a single binary that is dropped into the user's `$PATH` to install.
 The binary optionally requires that the user has `git` installed, but will automatically fall back to the [go-git](https://github.com/go-git/go-git) library if not.

-In order to explain how ggman is designed to achieve the above goals, I feel like it is best to describe the most common usage.
+They user can optionally configure several shell aliases, by invoking and evaluating the output of  `ggman shellrc` in their shell's profile.

+## Cloning repositories with ggman

-Once installed, ggman manages all git repositories inside a given root directory, and automatically sets up new repositories relative to the URLs they are cloned from.
+Once installed, `ggman` manages all git repositories inside a given root directory, and automatically sets up new repositories relative to the URLs they are cloned from.
 This root folder defaults to `~/Projects`, but can be customized using a `$GGROOT` environment variable.

 The first `ggman` command users will likely interact with is one like the following: